The Java programming language defines the following kinds of variables:

 - Instance Variables (Non-Static Fields) Technically speaking, objects store their individual states in "non-static fields", that is, fields declared without the

-keyword.
-Non-static fields are also known as instance variables because their values are unique to each instance of a class (to each object, in other words); thecurrentSpeed
+statickeyword.
+Non-static fields are also known as instance variables because their values are unique to each instance of a class (to each object, in other words); thecurrentSpeedof one bicycle is independent from thecurrentSpeedof another. - Class Variables (Static Fields) A class variable is any field declared with the

-could be added to indicate that the number of gears will never change. - Local Variables Similar to how an object stores its state in fields, a method will often store its temporary state in local variables.
+staticmodifier; this tells the compiler that there is exactly one copy of this variable in existence, regardless of how many times the class has been instantiated.
+A field defining the number of gears for a particular kind of bicycle could be marked asstaticsince conceptually the same number of gears will apply to all instances.
+The codestatic int numGears = 6;would create such a static field.
+Additionally, the keywordfinalcould be added to indicate that the number of gears will never change. - Local Variables Similar to how an object stores its state in fields, a method will often store its temporary state in local variables.
 The syntax for declaring a local variable is similar to declaring a field (for example,

-).
+int count = 0;).
 There is no special keyword designating a variable as local; that determination comes entirely from the location in which the variable is declared — which is between the opening and closing braces of a method.
 As such, local variables are only visible to the methods in which they are declared; they are not accessible from the rest of the class. - Parameters You've already seen examples of parameters, both in the

-variable is the parameter to this method.
+Bicycleclass and in themainmethod of the "Hello World!" application.
+Recall that the signature for themainmethod ispublic static void main(String[] args).
+Here, theargsvariable is the parameter to this method.
 The important thing to remember is that parameters are always classified as "variables" not "fields".

-".
+$", or the underscore character "_".
 A primitive type is predefined by the language and is named by a reserved keyword.
 Primitive values do not share state with other primitive values.
 The eight primitive data types supported by the Java programming language are:

 - byte: The